 The new Vermont Complete Streets Guidebook was released in November 2012 and is available here.
 For more information about the Complete Streets Act which took effect on July 1, 2011, check out our Vermont’s Complete Streets Law Technical Bulletin.

 Safe Routes to School is a national program encouraging children to walk and bicycle to school.

 Vermont Safe Routes to School seeks to make it easier for all Vermont children, including those with disabilities, to enjoy the outdoors and become more physically active by providing funding for infrastructure improvements, safety education, and enforcement of safety laws.
 In Southern Windsor County, Windsor and Weathersfield have participated in the Safe Routes to Schools program.
-In July 2011 VTrans launched a Safe Routes to School Resource (SRTS) Center to distribute non-infrastructure SRTS support to all interested schools.
-More information is available at http://saferoutes.vermont.gov/.
+More information is available at http://saferoutes.vermont.gov/ or by contacting Jason.

 - Traffic Count Location History 2003-2013

 - Safe Routes To School Traffic Counts

 Traffic count data is also collated and collected by the Vermont Agency of Transportation (VTrans).
 Traffic Count reports are published online in two locations (both state and SWCRPC counts):

 - VTrans Traffic Research Publications (http://vtrans.vermont.gov/operations/technical-services/traffic).